 If you are interested in off road mountain biking then there are plenty of tracks, and there are many places that offer cycle hire.
 Hathersage village (7 miles away) has a great heated outdoor pool that is open from April - end September and is definitely worth a visit.
 The historic Chatsworth House is 6 miles away and is a must visit!

-Also within walking distance: Fanshawe Gate Hall in Holmesfield is one of the most popular private gardens in north Derbyshire.
-It combines traditional cottage garden planting with magnificent topiary and water features.
+Also within walking distance: Fanshawe Gate Hall in Holmesfield, it combines traditional cottage garden planting with magnificent topiary and water features.
 Holmesfield’s important buildings are Holmesfield Hall, dated 1613, with additions built in the 18th century, and Woodthorpe Hall, a large 17th century, gabled manor house, dated 1636.